 Henry Culvyhouse of the Daily Independent also reports testimony from loved ones of Ashland FCI inmates.
 The family members document potentially inaccurate testing numbers, limited rations and food for inmates, and, as always, not enough space.
-Inmates are still tightly packed into facilities – in Ashland’s case, over 80 years old – with limited air circulation and close quarters.
+Inmates are packed tightly into facilities.
+In Ashland's case, over 80 years old, with limited air circulation and close quarters.

 As Director Carvajal has publicly stated multiple times, prisons are not made for social distancing.
 Nevertheless, the BOP carries stated responsibility and a moral imperative to protect those in its custody.
 Limited food and illness-inducing conditions fail to promote inmate safety and violate prisoner humanity.
 While the pandemic poses admittedly difficult challenges to the BOP, we believe that the country and the Bureau must take expansive steps to protect inmates in the coming months.

 Firstly, we believe that the BOP must vaccinate all members of the public that enter and leave prisons daily.
 Currently there is a plan in place to vaccinate the staff at a few prisons.
 But it should not stop there: every person that walks into and out of a prison needs to be vaccinated; the guards, the janitors, the soda pop dispenser refillers, all of them.
 Director Carvajal indicates that he cannot make the guards get tested for the virus.
 That probably means that he cannot make them take the vaccine either.
 Yet until everyone is vaccinated there will always be a risk of outbreaks.